slackpanos/SlackOnly-Docs/README.md

     * Then in the directory containing slackpkg+, as the root user run the following command to install slackpkg+:

-    > installpkg slackpkg+*.t?z
+    > root@localhost~# installpkg slackpkg+*.t?z

 2. Add to and edit the appropriate sections of slackpkgplus.conf.
 This file is located in /etc/slackpkg/ and requires root permissions to edit it.

-    * Change this:
+    * Change this line:

     > REPOPLUS=( slackpkgplus restricted alienbob slacky )

-    * To this:
+    * To read like this line:

     > REPOPLUS=( slackpkgplus restricted alienbob slacky slackonly )

-    * Then add SlackOnly to the list of mirrors.
+    * Add SlackOnly to the list of mirrors.
-    * Where RELEASE is either "14.1 or "-current", and ARCH is either x86 or x86_64 architecture
+    * Where RELEASE is either "14.1 or "-current"
+    * Where ARCH is either x86 or x86_64 architecture

     > MIRRORPLUS['slackonly']=http://slackonly.com/pub/packages/RELEASE-ARCH/

+    * Save your changes to /etc/slackpkg/slackpkgplus.conf

 3. Next run the following commands as root to import the SlackOnly GPG key and to update the slackpkg cache with the SlackOnly package list.

-    > slackpkg update gpg
+    > root@localhost~# slackpkg update gpg

-    > slackpkg update
+    > root@localhost~# slackpkg update

 4. You are now ready to use slackpkg with the slackpkg+ extension to access the SlackOnly repository of your choice.